BNasraoui/Electronic-Motor-Control-System/README.md

-# Group Project as part of an assignment at QUT
+# Motor Control Systems Group Project

 Please add to '.gitIgnore' anything that is necessary.